Please find below a range of funding support specifically designed to minimise the impact of the COVID-19 pandemic.

 The programme (part of a £10m commitment from their Charity Partners Programme) will focus on supporting charity partners who meet the immediate needs of people across our communities, including low income families, those facing financial hardship, isolated elderly people and key workers.

 The programme is open to UK registered charities, who are invited to apply for a donation to support their relief work.

 The deadline for applications is Friday 22nd May.

 Foundation Scotland is providing immediate grant funding to support constituted community groups and charities which are responding to the COVID-19 pandemic in their local community.
 Funding is available between £1,000 – £5,000, and will be focused on immediate community needs.

 Foundation Scotland aims to turn around funding applications swiftly, and to keep the application process straightforward.

-The funding is only open to constituted groups and organisations, who are able to provide a governing document; interested applicants are encouraged to read the Community Response, Recovery and Resilience Fund’s guidance notes.
+The funding is only open to constituted groups and organisations, who are able to provide a governing document; interested applicants are encouraged to read the Community Response, Recovery and Resilience Fund’s guidance notes and FAQ.